markd2/RandomLearning/Music/dance-music.md

   - try to sample out of context of the original record
   - sample a little more than intended for the Stockhausen Effect

+Making a funky bass
+  - take your chord
+  - essentially triplets for each beat
+  - raise the middle up an octave
+  - fiddle with shorter notes to give some drive
+  - echo boy, some distortion (Decapitator)
+  - Tube Tech CL1B compressor for some groove.
+    - Which I don't have.
+It's an optical compressor.
+NI VC-2A is an opto, but doesn't seem to have direct control over the usual compressor parameters
+    - longer attack, bass will sweep in lower freq more prominent
+    - fast attack stage more prominent

 ### Transients